baoduy/hbd.astro-paper/src/content/blog/az-01-pulumi-setup-developer-account.md

 ```

+> **Note**:
+>
-> Note: Pulumi now supports multiple package managers, including `npm`, `yarn`, and `pnpm`.
-For consistency, I will be using `pnpm` across all Pulumi projects.
+> - Pulumi supports various package managers, including `npm`, `yarn`, and `pnpm`.
+For consistency, this guide will use `pnpm` for all Pulumi projects.
+> - In Pulumi, each stack represents a different environment, and by default, all stacks are encrypted with a randomly generated key.
+If you prefer to use a custom encryption key, refer to the [Pulumi documentation](https://www.pulumi.com/docs/iac/concepts/secrets/#configuring-secrets-encryption) for instructions.

 ---